Few places represent the Italian idea of la dolce vita like the Amalfi Coast!

 There isn’t an actual set of houses built close enough to form a village, hence the nickname, nor does this Amalfi Coast town have a town square or center, a rarity even among small towns in Italy!

-The inlet is known as the Furore Fjord, and it’s a spot you shouldn’t miss on your Amalfi Coast trip!
+The inlet is known as the Furore Fjord, and it’s a spot you shouldn’t miss on your Amalfi Coast trip (especially if you’re driving!)

 A bridge connects the two cliffs forming the little fjord that ends on a small beach, the best spot to admire the view.